itsnetomaset/spda-risk-assessment-nbr5419/README.md

 ## 🛠️ Tech Stack

-Vanilla HTML/CSS/JavaScript — no framework, no build step, no dependencies.
-Single self-contained file (~7,300 lines), runs entirely client-side.
+Vanilla HTML, CSS and JavaScript.
+No framework, no build step, no dependencies.
+Single self-contained file (about 7,300 lines), runs entirely client-side.

 ## 💡 What I Learned

-Translating a dense regulatory standard into a deterministic calculation engine meant treating the normative tables as the actual source of truth in code — not paraphrasing them, but encoding them exactly, with traceability back to the specific clause/table they came from.
-That discipline — and the manual-override-with-audit-trail pattern — came directly from real inspection work in the field, where "what the norm says" vs. "what the engineer decided" has to stay auditable.
+Translating a dense regulatory standard into a deterministic calculation engine meant treating the normative tables as the actual source of truth in code, not paraphrasing them, but encoding them exactly, with traceability back to the specific clause or table they came from.
+That discipline, and the manual-override-with-audit-trail pattern, came directly from real inspection work in the field, where what the norm says and what the engineer decided both have to stay auditable.

 ## 🚧 Roadmap

-- [ ] Part 4 — internal electronic systems / SPD zoning
+- [ ] Part 4: internal electronic systems and SPD zoning
 - [ ] Cross-module validation checks
 - [ ] Interactive SVG schematic view
 - [ ] Laudo (report) revision history